 Or in other words, how can I be so hypocritical about this content date issue, when I’m hiding this information from my site’s readers?
 I want it, but they can’t have it?
 Clarity complete.

-Undoing the doing
+Undoing the doing with article dates

 After a week of thinking about it, from both the technical and philosophical angles, I decided to change what had been one of the basic pillars of my blog.

 Just Publishing Advice has been from its inception an evergreen site, so logically, it had no dates showing.

 But, I like to know the date of information I read, so, therefore, my blog’s readers must be entitled to the same information.